Anthony Armstrong (American football): 2010 season

 Armstrong made his first regular season NFL career catch for 11 yards on September 12, 2010, in a 13–7 win over the Dallas Cowboys and soon emerged as one of the Redskins' primary deep threats.
 He recorded a career long 76-yard reception against the Philadelphia Eagles on November 15, 2010, finishing fourth among all receivers with 7 receptions of 40 yards or more for the 2010–2011 season.
 Among receivers with at least 20 receptions over the season, Armstrong finished third with 19.8 yards/catch.

 2011 season

 In Week 1 against the New York Giants, Armstrong made his first touchdown of the 2011 season.

 He would not get another touchdown until Week 12 against the Seattle Seahawks, where he caught a 50-yard touchdown pass from Rex Grossman helping to end the Redskins' six-game losing streak.

 2012 season

 The Redskins released Armstrong on August 31, 2012, for final roster cuts before the start of the 2012 season and he was picked up by the Dolphins.

-Second stint with Dolphins
+Miami Dolphins (second stint)

 On September 1, 2012, Armstrong was claimed off waivers by the Dolphins.
 He was waived on October 30.